FranciscoDadone/rcplanes.global.bot/README.md

   ## /api/posts/
   ### GET ```/api/posts/non_deleted_fetched_posts```
-  Returns all the posts that have not been deleted, queued or posted.
+  Returns an array of all the posts that have not been deleted, queued or posted.
-  * Return: { postId, mediaType, storagePath, caption, permalink, hashtag, status, date, username, childrenOf }
+  * Return: [{ postId, mediaType, storagePath, caption, permalink, hashtag, status, date, username, childrenOf }]

   ### GET ```/api/posts/all_fetched_posts```
-  Returns all fetched posts.
+  Returns an array of all fetched posts.
-  * Return: { postId, mediaType, storagePath, caption, permalink, hashtag, status, date, username, childrenOf }
+  * Return: [{ postId, mediaType, storagePath, caption, permalink, hashtag, status, date, username, childrenOf }]

   ### DELETE ```/api/posts/delete```
   Receives a post id and deletes that post from the fetched posts.